NuclearInstruments/SCISDK/examples/application-notes/scaler/Readme.md

-# Using SciCompiler and SciSDK to implement a pulse counter with leading edge trigger
+# Using Sci-Compiler and SciSDK to implement a pulse counter with leading edge trigger

 ## Experimental setup
 We used the following setup to test the pulse counter.